wjbmattingly/medieval_manuscript_search_engine/markdown/about.md

 The methodology for this application was as follows:

 1) Embed all images with `clip-ViT-B-32` using the [Sentence Transformer](https://github.com/UKPLab/sentence-transformers) library.
-2) Creat an Annoy Index of those embeddings to map similarity.
+2) Create an Annoy Index of those embeddings to map similarity.
 Once found, results from the index are populated with links to E-Codices.
 3) Streamlit to develop the front-end

 All aspects of this app were done via Python.